sidhlee/learn-database/course-content/08-concurrency-control/concurrency-control.md

 - There can be only one exclusive lock on a value at a given time. eg. while the painter draws on the board, no one is allowed to see the painting.

 - There can be multiple shared locks on a value at a given time. eg. While multiple people are looking at the painting, it cannot be edited.
-The painter has to wait until no one's seeing it, then cover the painting to paint over it. (exclusive lock)
+The painter has to wait until all the people are gone (no shared locks), then cover the painting to paint over it. (exclusive lock)

 - Exclusive lock cannot be set on a value that is included in a shared lock, and vice versa.